xmhd/xor-overlay/README.md

 ### TLDR; Changelog for eclasses not in the main repoositories ###

 * toolchain-enable - automatically set active gcc to the latest emerged gcc.
-* toolchain-gcc - WIP eclass to move as much gcc ebuild logic to eclass.
+TODO?

 ### TLDR; Changelog for profiles in this repository ###
 * Funtoo Linux styled profiles (flavors, mix-ins etc).